pactus-project/pactus-website/content/blog/2025-03-04-newsletter-feb-2025.md

 Pactus is starting an exciting new project: building a new exchange.
 This decision comes from our trust in the skills of the Pactus development team and the strong support of our community.
 Our primary focus is assembling a dedicated team to lead the development of the exchange.
-While this is a significant undertaking, Pactus remains our top priority, and its development will continue to receive our full attention.
+While this is a considerable challenge, Pactus remains our foremost priority, and its development will continue to receive our complete attention and dedication.
+We remain committed in our mission to build a robust, community-driven blockchain that aligns with the vision of Pactus.
-We believe this initiative will empower the Pactus community and allow us to focus on our core mission without the need to allocate resources to listing on external exchanges.
-While other exchanges are welcome to list Pactus in the future, our focus will remain on delivering a robust, community-driven blockchain that aligns with the Pactus vision.

 ---